Raining in Manila

-Background and release
+Background and composition

-Warner Music Philippines released "Raining in Manila" in June 14, 2023.
+Warner Music Philippines released "Raining in Manila" on June 14, 2023.
 Its lyric video was released on the band's YouTube channel the next day.

-Music and lyrics

 "Raining in Manila" was written by Pio Dumayas and Raymond King, both of whom composed it with David Yuhico.
 It was recorded by Rener Serna at Spryta Productions, Inc. The song was mixed by Jorel Corpus and mastered by Jeff Galindo, who had done the process at Bakery Mastering.
 The sound of "Raining in Manila" was heavily inspired by Japanese city pop, a genre used by Kenneth Valladolid of Wish 107.5 to classify the track.
 It was described by Manu Dumayas as their "hardest song to play".

 At 4 minutes and 51 seconds long, "Raining in Manila" incorporates two breakdowns during its duration.
 According to the song's credits, the instruments on it were bass (played by King), drums (Raffy Perez), electric guitar (Zoe Gonzales), keyboard (Yuhico), trumpet (M. Dumayas and Raffy Perez), and tenor saxophone (Jeff Abueg).
 With this instrumentation, the track incorporates strings, syncopated brass riffs, and saxophone solos.
 Writing for Billboard Philippines, Kara Angan believed that it borrowed elements from other Lola Amour songs, specifically citing "Fools" (2017) and "Pwede Ba" (2018).

 "Raining in Manila" was written for P. Dumayas' friends, those who left the Philippines to pursue a better life.
 In the lyrics, P. Dumayas reminisces on a person with whom he had a close relationship and shows no signs of going back to Manila again.
 He continues to be concerned about them ("Cause it's been raining in Manila, hindi ka ba nilalamig?
 Mahirap bang mag isang nanginginig?") (lit.
 'Cause it's been raining in Manila, aren't you cold?
 Is it hard to be shivering alone?'), and "wishes them happiness and [...] that they are doing well".